uizaio/uiza-android-sdk-player/README.md

 Get latest release number [HERE](https://github.com/uizaio/uiza-android-sdk-player/releases).

-If you are using uiza_android_sdk_player (Version 4.0.9 and above), you will need to import dependencies:
+If you are using `uiza_android_sdk_player` (Version 4.0.9 and above), you will need to import dependencies:

     // for playing VOD, LIVE video
     implementation 'com.github.uizaio.uiza-android-sdk-player:uizacoresdk:4.0.9'
-    implementation 'com.google.android.exoplayer:exoplayer:2.9.5'
+    implementation 'com.google.android.exoplayer:exoplayer:2.10.8'
-    implementation 'com.google.android.exoplayer:exoplayer-dash:2.9.5'
+    implementation 'com.google.android.exoplayer:exoplayer-dash:2.10.8'
-    implementation 'com.google.android.exoplayer:exoplayer-ui:2.9.5'
+    implementation 'com.google.android.exoplayer:exoplayer-ui:2.10.8'

 - Additionally, if you want to use the Chromecast feature, add the following dependencies to your project:

         // for ChromeCast
         implementation 'androidx.mediarouter:mediarouter:1.0.0'
-        implementation 'com.google.android.gms:play-services-cast-framework:16.1.2'
+        implementation 'com.google.android.gms:play-services-cast-framework:18.0.0'

 - If advertising support should be enabled, also add the following dependencies to your project:

         // for IMA Ads
-        implementation 'com.google.android.exoplayer:extension-ima:2.9.5'
+        implementation 'com.google.android.exoplayer:extension-ima:2.10.8'
-        implementation 'com.google.android.gms:play-services-ads:17.1.3'
+        implementation 'com.google.android.gms:play-services-ads:18.3.0'

 **Note:**
 - The version of the ExoPlayer Extension IMA must match the version of the ExoPlayer library being used.
-- If you are using both ChromeCast and IMA Ads dependencies, we recommend using dependency 'com.google.android.gms:play-services-cast-framework:$version' with version >= 16.0.3 to avoid dependency version conflicts
+- If you are using both ChromeCast and IMA Ads dependencies, we recommend using dependency 'com.google.android.gms:play-services-cast-framework:$version' with version >= 18.0.0 to avoid dependency version conflicts

 If you are using uiza_android_sdk_player (Version < 4.0.9), you only need to import dependencies: